kirstin/kirstinheidler.co.uk/_posts/2026-02-26-impact-needs-differentiation.md

 Differentiation does not erase power asymmetry; it shapes how we engage it.

-## Impact Sharing Is Not the Same as “Scary Honesty”
-Impact sharing is also different from what some call “scary honesty.”
-As I understand it, scary honesty involves revealing something vulnerable while letting go of certainty about what it means.
-It might sound like:
-“Something in me shut down when you said that.
-I’m not fully sure why yet.”

-or

-“I felt hurt, and I’m still trying to understand what that connects to inside me.”

-Here, the speaker owns the internal process.
-There is uncertainty.
-There is room for discovery.
-The experience is shared without fixing its meaning.

-Impact sharing without sufficient differentiation can look similar on the surface — strong feelings are named — but it functions differently.
-The meaning is already decided.
-The interpretation is firm.
-The other person is implicitly placed in a defined role.

-Instead of inviting exploration, it moves toward a conclusion.

 ## Why This Shift Matters
 Impact sharing is not just emotional expression; it is an attempt to build shared meaning.
 The moment I speak about impact, I am making a statement about reality between us.
 Differentiation determines whether that statement sounds like: